-Number of meetings held in 2019: 10 meetings
+Number of meetings held in 2020: 9 meetings

-AUDIT COMMITTEE'S ASSIGNMENTS & ACHIEVEMENTS DURING YEAR 2019:
+AUDIT COMMITTEE'S ASSIGNMENTS & ACHIEVEMENTS DURING YEAR 2020:

-- The Audit Committee met four times with the external auditor to review periodical and annual financial statements before they being forwarded to the Board of Directors where the Audit Committee demonstrated its opinion and recommendation to the Board of Directors for ensuring fairness, transparency and authenticity of financial statements as well as SOOR's internal controls noting that SOOR held its periodical meetings during which financial reports have been perused.
-The Audit Committee forwarded its recommendations to the Board of Directors for approval. - The Audit Committee monitored the works of the external auditor and ensured that such auditors have never provided services to SOOR other than those required for audit work. - Reviewed external auditor's comments on SOOR financial reports and monitored what have been accomplished in this regard. - Reviewed audit and governance reports before they were forwarded to general assembly. - Conducted technical supervision over SOOR's internal audit unit provided by (Al-Aiban & Al-Qatami Company, a Member of Grant Thornton International) so as to ensure that such unit had undertaken the duties and assignments determined by the Board of Directors. - Forwarded necessary recommendations to the Board of Directors in connection with appointment, reappointment or change of external auditor or determination of his fees. - Reviewed conclusions of internal audit reports and ensured that valid actions had been taken regarding the comments set forth in such reports. - Reviewed the Internal Controls Review Report. - The Audit Committee met four times with the internal auditor to monitor internal audits at SOOR and reviewed audit reports pertinent to SOOR various departments.
+- Due to the circumstances of the Corona pandemic that the world has gone through, and the closures imposed by the country to limit the spread of Corona virus, the regulatory authorities approved the merging of the financial statements for the first and second quarter of the fiscal year 2020, and accordingly, the audit committee held three meetings with the external auditor to review the financial statements Before submitting it to the Board of Directors where the Audit Committee demonstrated its opinion and recommendation to the Board of Directors for ensuring fairness, transparency, and authenticity of financial statements as well as SOOR's internal controls noting that SOOR held its periodical meetings during which financial reports have been perused.
+The Audit Committee forwarded its recommendations to the Board of Directors for approval. - The Audit Committee monitored the works of the external auditor and ensured that such auditors have never provided services to SOOR other than those required for audit work. - Reviewed external auditor's comments on SOOR financial reports and monitored what have been accomplished in this regard. - Reviewed audit and governance reports before they were forwarded to general assembly. - Conducted technical supervision over SOOR's internal audit unit provided by (Al-Aiban & Al-Qatami Company, a Member of Grant Thornton International) to ensure that such unit had undertaken the duties and assignments determined by the Board of Directors. - Forwarded necessary recommendations to the Board of Directors in connection with appointment, reappointment or change of external auditor or determination of his fees. - Reviewed conclusions of internal audit reports and ensured that valid actions had been taken regarding the comments set forth in such reports. - Reviewed the Internal Controls Review Report. - The Audit Committee met four times with the internal auditor to monitor internal audits at SOOR and reviewed audit reports pertinent to SOOR various departments.

-RISK MANAGEMENT COMMITTEE DURING YEAR 2019:
+RISK MANAGEMENT COMMITTEE DURING YEAR 2020:

-• Constitution Date: 13/05/2019

-• Committee Tenure: Expires when the Board of Directors' term comes to its end
+- Constitution Date: 13/05/2019 - Committee Tenure: Expires when the Board of Directors' term comes to its end